MGPoirot/web2mp3/README.md

 - Repeated HTTP 429 discussion (Spotipy): https://stackoverflow.com/questions/78411698/spotify-api-repeated-http-429-error-using-spotipy
 - 180 calls/minute statement (example call limiting writeup): https://medium.com/mendix/limiting-your-amount-of-calls-in-mendix-most-of-the-time-rest-835dde55b10e

-DAEMONs can then be initiated manually by running `python download_daemon.py`.
+DAEMONs can then be initiated manually by running `python download_daemon.py` (inside the container: `docker compose exec web2mp3 setpriv --reuid "$PUID" --regid "$PGID" --clear-groups python src/download_daemon.py --verbose`
+— the same privilege-drop `dl`/`cookie`/`inspect` do internally, spelled out manually since this isn't one of them).
 You might want to choose this for the same reason as 2) but you also have multiple URLs, or if you want to manually want to run download_daemon.py in verbose mode and do not want all tasks in the SDB to be processed straight away.